cadbox1/prawn-stack/README.md

 ### Ideas

-1. Graph the number of events over time with something like Nivo.
 1. Setup MDX on NextJS pages and add some more copy about the project.
 1. Setup integration tests.
 1. Email me when the scheduled pageview fails for basic monitoring.